 By installing a Parcel Pending smart electronic locker system, not only will thieves be incapable of stealing delivered packages, but the mere presence of a parcel drop box or smart lock box can deter package thieves from attempting future thefts in the neighborhood.
 By following these and other porch pirate tips, you can better manage the risk of parcel theft.

 The rise of eCommerce has made parcel theft a common occurrence.
 More than 1.5 million packages are stolen or go missing in the U.S. every day, with 90,000 packages disappearing in New York City alone, according to an analysis conducted for the New York Times.
 And a recent survey by InsuranceQuotes.com, an online insurance service, showed that nearly 1 in 5 respondents nationally reported having a package stolen.

 Although parcel theft is on the rise, package theft in a multifamily community can be prevented if secure package delivery systems are implemented.
-Homebuilders can help create safer neighborhoods by investing in safety features, such as secure mailboxes, parcel lockers, drop boxes, or secure package delivery boxes in areas that are already monitored by security cameras.
+Homebuilders can help create safer neighborhoods by investing in safety features, such as secure mailboxes, parcel locker, drop boxes, or secure package delivery boxes in areas that are already monitored by apartment security cameras.

 Parcel Theft Comes at a High Cost

 While many eCommerce transactions involve the purchase of small, inexpensive items that can be placed in mailboxes, many people use the internet to purchase bulkier, more expensive items, such as computers, televisions, or furniture.
 Part of the appeal of both a small or larger delivered package for thieves is that any box may contain an item of high value, which they can resell at a high profit.

 Unfortunately for consumers, many package theft victims do not receive a refund if their package is stolen.
 Many companies must verify that the customer is not trying to commit fraud, a difficult process, and so require consumers to assume the risk of misdelivery or theft.